WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

 ## Introduction

-**Pending Update for 2.0, Investigating and Updating if required.**
+**Updated for 2.0!!!**

-This is a simple FPS Unlocker that can be used to **push Wuthering Waves's max FPS cap beyond the default 60 FPS regardless of your Graphics Card / GPU**. it also allows you to **enable True Full Screen Mode / Exclusive Full Screen** and **set your desired Full Screen Resolution**, which is not available in the game's settings.
+This is a simple FPS Unlocker that can be used to **push Wuthering Waves's max FPS cap beyond the default 60 FPS regardless of your Graphics Card / GPU**.
 This Unlocker is designed to be **simple to use** without much frills.
-Automated checks and scripts mean that you can just run the program, and it will do the rest for you.
+Automated checks and scripts mean that you can just run the program, and it will do the rest for you along with comprehensive error checking.
 It comes in a Windows exe executable format, so you just need to download, extract, and run!
-Mac OS support is planned for the future when the game comes out on Mac, but that is subject to change.

 If you find this useful, do consider giving this project a star and share it with your friends!